etaaa/go-webhooks/README.md

 # go-webhooks

-A easy to use Golang package to quickly send Discord webhooks (https://discord.com/developers/docs/resources/webhook).
+An easy to use Golang package to quickly send Discord webhooks (https://discord.com/developers/docs/resources/webhook).

 ## Usage